VERIFY BEFORE RELYING

 |---|---|

-| Government-issued photo ID | Valid, current, signed, legal name matches your Pearson VUE account |
+| Government-issued photo ID | Valid, current, signed, legal name and address match what you submitted |

-| Second valid signature ID | Present and signed |
+| Second valid signature ID | Present, valid, and signed |

-| Course completion certificate | Valid pre-license certificate or accepted equivalent |
+| Course completion certificate | Valid pre-license certificate, Florida Bar Card, or Letter of Equivalency |

 | Pearson VUE confirmation | Exam, date, time, test center address, suite number |